 Data files containing only this supplemental respondent information are not available, but the information is incorporated into the MEPS-HC data files.

 In 1996 only, MEPS included a Nursing Home Component (NHC) that gathered information from a sample of nursing homes and residents nationwide on the characteristics of the facilities and services offered; expenditures and sources of payment on an individual resident level; and resident characteristics, including functional limitation, cognitive impairment, age, income, and insurance coverage.
 The NHC also collected data on the availability and use of community-based care prior to admission to nursing homes.
-For reasons of confidentiality, NHC data are available only at the Data Center located at AHRQ or one of the Census Bureau's Research Data Centers.
+For reasons of confidentiality, NHC data are available only at the Data Center located at AHRQ or at one of the Federal Statistical Research Data Centers.

 Surveys collecting data on medical expenditures began in the 1970s at a time when the structure of health care services, private insurance, Federal health care programs and the characteristics of the U.S. population were undergoing enormous change.
 The first of these surveys, the National Medical Care Expenditure Surveys (NMCES), was conducted in 1977.
 Similar to the MEPS-HC survey, NMCES had three main components: a household survey, a survey of physicians utilized by the household members, and a health insurance employer component.
 Approximately 14,000 households participated in six rounds of interviews over a 14-month period.